 Corpus Christi is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 325,733 people and 74 constituent neighborhoods, Corpus Christi is the eighth largest community in Texas.

-Corpus Christi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Corpus Christi is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Corpus Christi is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Corpus Christi who work in office and administrative support (12.25%), sales jobs (12.14%), and management occupations (7.62%).
+There are especially a lot of people living in Corpus Christi who work in office and administrative support (12.73%), sales jobs (11.94%), and management occupations (7.59%).

 Corpus Christi is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.